syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Gridlines.md

 keywords:
 ---
 # Gridlines
 Gridlines are the pattern of lines drawn behind the diagram elements.
-It provides a visual guidance while dragging or arranging the node on the diagram surface.
+It provides a visual guidance when dragging or arranging the node on the diagram surface.

 ## Gridlines visibility
-The “ShowGrid” property in PageSettings enable you to show/hide the gridlines.
+The “ShowGrid” property in PageSettings will show or hide the gridlines.
 The following code example illustrates how to enable grid visibility.
 {% tabs %}
 {% highlight xml %}